aasmul1/Informatikk-Prosjektarbeid/notes/core/README.md

 ### **Structure**
 In the core directory, there are two subfolders: core and json.
 The core folder contains code related to logic, while the json folder houses the code for file management.

-Class diagram of the core class can be found [here](/diagrams/README.md).
-TODO fikse link
+Class diagram of the core class can be found [here](../diagrams/README.md).

 ### JSON File Format
 #